 - Illinois will expand telemedicine coverage for residents with Medicaid as well as those who are privately insured.

 - Drive-through testing centers:

-- NELP Policy Brief: Coronavirus and Unemployment Insurance: Options for Policymakers to Mitigate Job Loss
+- NELP Policy Brief provides six concrete policy options: Coronavirus and Unemployment Insurance: Options for Policymakers to Mitigate Job Loss:

-- MI Gov. Gretchen Whitmer temporarily expanded eligibility for unemployment benefits.
-Effective immediately, and until April 14, unemployment benefits would be extended to the following:
+- Example: MI Gov. Gretchen Whitmer temporarily expanded eligibility for unemployment benefits:

-- Workers who have an unanticipated family care responsibility, including those who have childcare responsibilities due to school closures, or those who are forced to care for loved ones who become ill.
+- Workers who have an unanticipated family care responsibility, including childcare responsibilities due to school closures, or those who are forced to care for loved ones who become ill.

 - Workers who are sick, quarantined, or immunocompromised and who do not have access to paid family and medical leave or are laid off.